Skip to content

 cooking onions and peppers

-Stir in the garlic and cook for 2 to 3 minutes or until fragrant.
+Sauté: I stir in the garlic and let it cook for 2 to 3 minutes, stirring occasionally, until it becomes fragrant and lightly golden.

 adding garlic to peppers and onions

-Next, add the tomatoes, sugar, parsley sprigs and leaves, thyme sprigs, salt, and pepper.
-Stir the ingredients together add a lid and cook over low to medium heat for 10 to 12 minutes or until the tomatoes break down and form a thick-like sauce.
+Simmer: I add the tomatoes, sugar, parsley sprigs, thyme sprigs, salt, and pepper, then give everything a good stir.
+I cover the pot with a lid and let it cook over low to medium heat for 10 to 12 minutes, until the tomatoes break down into a thick, rich sauce.

 tomatoes with herbs in a pot

-Add the eggplant and zucchini back in and cook over low to medium heat, occasionally stirring, for 5 to 6 minutes.
-Remove the parsley and thyme sprigs and discard them.
+Combine: I add the eggplant and zucchini back into the pot and let everything cook over low to medium heat for 5 to 6 minutes, stirring occasionally to blend the flavors.
+Then, I remove the parsley and thyme sprigs and discard them.

 ratatouille in a pot